 - 120 g (1 cup) walnuts

-Place the walnuts into the food processor and ground them.
+- Once the walnuts are cool,place them into the food processor and ground them.

-Using a fork or a dipping tool, dip the balls one by one into the melted chocolate.
+- Using a fork or a dipping tool, dip the balls one by one into the melted chocolate.
 Let the excess chocolate drip off by gently tapping the fork or dipping tool on the side of the bowl.
 Place the balls on a parchment paper-covered baking sheet so the balls won't stick to the sheet when they cool.
 You can sprinkle chopped walnuts on top.
 If you like, before sprinkling the walnuts you can dip a fork into the melted chocolate and drizzle it over the chocolate covered balls.
 Then you can sprinkle walnuts on top.
 Let them cool in the fridge for 25-30 minutes.